All NICE products on Faecal incontinence. Includes any guidance, advice, NICE Pathways and quality standards.

 into endoscopic radiofrequency therapy of the anal sphincter for faecal incontinence should clearly define the patient groups being...

-Everything NICE has said about managing urinary incontinence in women in an interactive flowchart
+Everything NICE has said on diagnosing and treating prostate cancer in an interactive flowchart

 Evidence-based recommendations on percutaneous electrothermal treatment of the intervertebral disc annulus for low back pain and sciatica